cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ### Scope

-This ADR defines only an address bytes.
-The for the API level we already use bech32 and this ADR doesn't change that.
+This ADR only defines a process for the generation of address bytes.
+For end-user interactions with addresses (through the API, or CLI, etc.), we still use bech32 to format these addresses as strings.
+This ADR doesn't change that.
-Bech32 support checsum error codes and handles user typos.
+Using bech32 for string encoding gives us support for checsum error codes and handling of user typos.

 ## Decision